-The Ryanair Group has continued to expand its fleet with the addition of its 21st Boeing 737 MAX 8-200 SP-RZR (msn 62390), delivered to Polish subsidiary Buzz in Ryanair livery.
+The Ryanair Group has continued to expand its fleet with the delivery 183rd 737 MAX, the 21st Boeing 737 MAX 8-200 SP-RZR (msn 62390), delivered to Polish subsidiary Buzz in Ryanair livery.
 The aircraft, which departed Boeing Field in Seattle on 7 August, operated as ferry flight RZS82R before arriving in Dublin at 13:08 local time.
 The following day, it was put into service, operating Ryanair flight RYR7175/6, from Dublin to and from Zakynthos, Greece.

 The Ryanair Group, has received eleven 737 MAX 8-200s to date this year.
 Seven of those have been assigned to Buzz, with the latest addition (SP-RZR) joining a fleet that already includes SP-RZP, SP-RZQ, SP-RZS, SP-RZT, SP-RZU, and SP-RZV.
 Ryanair DAC added four aircraft, with the registrations EI-IKP, EI-IKX, EI-IKY, and EI-IKZ.